bgachara/bgachara.github.io/posts/rust_ref.md

     - std includes the primitives and build on top of them.

   - Core crate
-    - foundation the std.
-    - It acts as the link between the Rust language and standard library.
+    - foundation the std and acts as the link between the Rust language and standard library.
     - It provides types, traits, constants and functions implemented on top of Rust primitives and provides foundational building blocks for all Rust code.
     - core crate can be used independently, is not platform-specific and does not have any links to the OS libraries or other external dependencies.
     - #![no_std] instructs compiler to compile without std, using core crate